Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter2.md

 The man, whom Hjalvir had seemed to choose, was dressed in the thickest amount of clothing Ljörn had ever seen, twice as much as he would bother to wear.
 Dressed in a bear cloak without the head, a dark brown tunic he was (although the dim made it seem black), his long brown hair was like that of Alfrir's, except with glory.
 Ljörn didn't like him already.

 "I don't remember you joining me.
-You are called...?"
+You are called?"
 Hjalvir asked, impressed at the man's boldness to wear so much.

 The man raised his head, eyes locking onto Hjalvir's.
 "Ingólfr," the man said.